open-source-labs/Chronos/examples_new/docker/README.md

 Peform the following steps in each of the _Auth_, _Items_, _Inventory_, _Orders_, _Client_, and _Event-Bus_ directories

-1. Add a `.env` file to each of _Auth_, _Items_, _Inventory_, _Orders_, _Event-Bus_, and _Client_ folders with the following key/value pairs:
+1. Add a `.env` file to each of _Auth_, _Items_, _Inventory_, _Orders_, _Event-Bus_, and _Client_ folders with the following key/value pairs (a `sample.env` file is provided in the `/examples/docker` directory):

 - **NOTE**: Ensure that there are no quotes surrounding any of the keys and values.

 ```
 CHRONOS_DB = MongoDB or PostgreSQL
 CHRONOS_URI = The URI to the desired MongoDB or PostgreSQL database to save health metrics via Chronos
-AUTH_URI = A MongoDB URI for the auth server microservice to use
-ITEMS_URI = A MongoDB URI for the items server microservice to use
-INVENTORY_URI = A MongoDB URI for the inventory server microservice to use
-ORDERS_URI = A MongoDB URI for the orders server microservice to use
 CHRONOS_GRAFANA_API_KEY = Bearer [the access token you created in above section (Grafana API Key)]

+MONGO_URI_AUTH = A MongoDB URI for the auth server microservice to use
+MONGO_URI_ITEMS = A MongoDB URI for the items server microservice to use
+MONGO_URI_INVENTORY = A MongoDB URI for the inventory server microservice to use
+MONGO_URI_ORDERS = A MongoDB URI for the orders server microservice to use

+JWT_KEY = A random string used to sign and verify JSON Web Tokens used by the auth service - the random string provided in **sample.env** will work
+JWT_LIFETIME = The time-to-expiration of the JSON Web Token used by the auth service - this is set to `1d` in `sample.env` meaning user authentication is valid for 1 day
 ```

 2. Verify that `@chronosmicro/tracker` is a dependency in each of the _Auth_, _Items_, _Inventory_, _Orders_, and _Event-Bus_ folders (see the `package.json` in each folder).